tcyang-md/Movie-BST/README.md

 The program, written in java, reads in a text file with movies and creates a **binary search tree**.
 The program can search for movies with the exact title, traverse the tree in order, and search for movies beginning with specific characters.
 All functions were written **recursively**.
 The movies are inserted in the tree in lexicographic order by the short names of the movies.

 ## Instructions
 Download `BSTIndex.java`, `IndexTester.java`, `MovieInfo.java`, and `data.zip` files.
 Unzip the `data.zip` file and it should contain many different files each containing a different number of movies and their information.
-To run, `IndexTester.java` takes command line arguments for file containing movie information (`$ java IndexTest.java data/filename.txt`).
+To run, `IndexTester.java` takes command line arguments for file containing movie information (`$ java IndexTest data/filename.txt`).

 ### Example
 ```